 The concept of least privilege is key to effective zero trust security.
 Users, devices, and applications should only have access to the necessary systems to perform their specific job at hand, nothing more.
 There are three components to implementing least privilege in a zero trust approach: microsegmentation, transport encryption, and session protection.

-Microsegmentation is the process of identifying, segmenting, and locking down communication pathways so that only authorized connections are permitted, limiting the scope of a successful breach.
+Microsegmentation is the process of identifying, segmenting, and locking down communication pathways so that only authorised connections are permitted, limiting the scope of a successful breach.

 Transport encryption is often completed with a transport layer security (TLS) protocol which cryptographically encrypts sensitive information as it moves between networks.
 This ensures that malicious actors cannot see what is being communicated, or, in the case that it is captured, it’s not publicly readable.